 Be patient.
 France is not known for its fast administration system but don’t worry it is in progress.
 First you will receive a temporary social security number in around three weeks.
 You can use this immediately to go to the doctor and get refunds later, but you will have pay in advance and do everything manually on paper (using une feuille de soins).
 You cannot yet set up a personal Ameli account with this temporary number.

-In 2 to 6 months after applying you will receive your permanent social security number.
+In up to 6 months after applying you will receive your permanent social security number.
 Yeah!
 You are nearly finished.
 Now you can register yourself and open a personal account on ameli.fr (the official website for the French health insurance program).

 You have two options now to request a Carte Vitale: on paper or electronically.
 When they sent you the permanent number, they also gave you a paper to fill out and to attach an ID photo and send it back by post to request your carte Vitale.
 The easier option is to do it online.
 Once you have your Ameli account you can upload a picture for the card and request it directly on the webpage.
-It takes about one month to get your card in the mail.
+It takes about 1-2 months to get your card in the mail.

 The Sojoourn Team